minetest-mods/smartfs/api.md

 ###Event Handling

-* element:onClick( func(self,state) ) - specify a function to run when the button is clicked
+* element:click( func(self,state) ) - specify a function to run when the button is clicked

 ##Toggle Button